There are numerous ways to cultivate your courage muscle and mindset in business and life. Here are five.

 When you jump on the self-development train, especially cultivating a courage mindset, be kind to yourself.
-Start small and take incremental steps towards your goal if at first, it seems monumental.
+Start small and take incremental steps towards your goal, especially if at first it seems monumental.

 Take some time to reflect on experiences in life and/or business that have seriously challenged you.
 In particular, think about situations or experiences which have been very challenging and generated fear, resistance or deep discomfort within you.
 The challenge may have been triggered by knowing that, despite moving forward, you didn’t know what the outcome would be.

-Take the time to write down ALL you have learned by moving through the corridor of fear, faced the situation/challenge, leaned into discomfort or were vulnerable.
-It is important that you write it down.
+Take the time to write down ALL you have learned by moving through the corridor of fear having faced the situation/challenge, leaned into discomfort or allowed yourself to be vulnerable.
+Write it down.
 Once you have done this, read over what you have written.

 Can you see elements of strength, grit, achievement, courage in the outcomes?
-Do you have Improved confidence or self esteem as a result of the growth you have undertaken?
-These are now your attributes.
-Being aware of this serves to allow you to do greater things with less fear or the opportunity to better manage it.
+Do you have improved confidence or self esteem as a result of the growth that has transpired?
+Being aware of this serves to allow you to do greater things with less fear and the opportunity to better manage it.

 - Travel solo to foreign countries offers amazing growth.

 Let’s dream for a moment.
 It’s pre-COVID 19 and traveling to foreign countries without the risk of catching COVID was do-able.